dimitris-markopoulos/financial-graphical-models/docs/partA.md

-# Part A — Data Download, Processing & Initial Exploration
+# Data Download, Processing & Initial Exploration

 For this section, we collect and preprocess **daily stock return data** from **January 2021 to present** for the following 15 large-cap U.S. companies: